 The Difference Between Viruses, Bacteria and Fungi

-Everyone is surrounded by tiny colonies of microorganisms, whether they are present in the air, food, water, or homes, including viruses, bacteria, and fungi.
+Everyone is surrounded by tiny colonies of microorganisms, whether present in the air, food, water, or homes, including viruses, bacteria, and fungi.

-While the majority of these minuscule microbes are harmless, some are pathogens, which means that once they enter the human body, they can cause a health problem.
+While most of these minuscule microbes are harmless, some are pathogens, which means that once they enter the human body, they can cause a health problem.

 Luckily, there is a wide range of antibiotics available nowadays, whose purpose is to destroy the bacteria that are causing harm to our health.
 Antibiotics are also added to our food supply to ensure no harmful bacteria are present in it.
 Unfortunately, some bacteria can quickly evolve to evade antibiotics, in which case the medication is no longer effective.
-Because bacteria share genes that are resistant to antibiotics with each other, more strains can generate resistance to the medication we use to treat bacterial infections.
+Because bacteria share genes resistant to antibiotics, more strains can generate resistance to the medication we use to treat bacterial infections.

 Fungi is responsible for causing conditions such as yeast infections, valley fever, and meningitis.